 -

-Science and Technology — ISRO missions, defence launches, important tech announcements.
+Science and Technology — ISRO missions, defence developments

 -

-UP-specific current affairs — UP government budget, new schemes, appointments, infrastructure projects, UP investor summit.
+UP-specific current affairs — state budget, new schemes, infrastructure, appointments, UP Global Investors Summit

 -